 So mothers and fathers, don't get desperate if your son or daughter sometimes blows your mains fuse at home.

 Just keep your flashlight and spare fuses within range and keep in mind that this son or daughter may one day fix your electric wheelchair or get your computer virus free and running again...

 The current transceiver:

-"Your power is in your Audio" is what was reported to me several times.
+"Your power is in your Audio" is what was reported to me lots of times.

-I am a minimalist, so I get great satisfaction out of tweaking and optimizing a basic setup.
+As a minimalist, I get great satisfaction out of tweaking and optimizing a basic setup.

 QRV on 10m, 15m, 20m, 17m, 40m, and on 80m, I worked more than 100 DXCC entities and more than 35 North American states in my first 6 months of hamming in 2009, all in SSB.
 Not a bad result for 100W and small antennas I guess.

 ||From 2012 on I focused on Radio Direction Finding technology.|

 Starting off with a classic design (Roanoke doppler) I discovered that it had quite a number of drawbacks.